madmiraal/RebelDocumentation/_translations/README.md

 ### Rebel Documentation translation templates

 The Rebel Documentation is written in English using [reStructuredText](https://docutils.sourceforge.io/rst.html) (reST) files.
-The [Sphinx](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html#sphinx-internationalization-details) [`gettext`](https://www.gnu.org/software/gettext/manual/gettext.html) build tool is used to extract the text strings into `pot` (Portable Object Template) files.
+The [Sphinx](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html#sphinx-internationalization-details) [`gettext`](https://www.gnu.org/software/gettext/manual/gettext.html) build tool is used to extract the text strings into `.pot` (Portable Object Template) files.
+Each section (folder in the Rebel Documentation root directory) has its own `.pot` file.
-These `pot` files, except for the `api.pot` file, are merged into the `docs/docs.pot` file using [`msgcat`](https://www.gnu.org/software/gettext/manual/html_node/msgcat-Invocation.html).
+These `.pot` files, except for the `api.pot` file, are merged into the `docs/docs.pot` file using [`msgcat`](https://www.gnu.org/software/gettext/manual/html_node/msgcat-Invocation.html).
 The `api.pot` file is excluded, because the Rebel Engine API is translated separately.
 See the [Rebel Engine API translations](#rebel-engine-api-translations) section above.